mitdbg/datascienceclass/lab_6/README.md

 The destruction of Spice will bring an end to The Great Houses' war over Arrakis and allow peace to prevail on your home planet.
 However, in an effort to maximize the chances of the plan's success, the Bene Gesserit have gone behind your back and secretly funded another Fremen warrior -- **your rival**.

 You and your rival are given instructions to destroy the planet's Spice fields in opposite hemispheres (you in the northern hemisphere, your rival in the southern hemisphere).
 That being said, it is clear that the Bene Gesserit only intend for one of you to become the leader once the destruction is over. **In order to prevail as the leader of the Fremen, you must destroy more Spice fields than your rival.** Failure to do so will likely result in permanent exile from Arrakis.

+***At some point after everyone has submitted their lab, we will run your submissions head-to-head in a March Madness-style bracket -- possibly even live in-class!***

+***There will be prizes for 1st, 2nd, and 3rd place, and eternal bragging rights.
+See the [Ray section of the lab](#ray-70-pts) for more details.***

 ---
 Credit for [the inspiration of this lab](https://www.cs.cornell.edu/courses/cs3410/2016sp/projects/pa3/pa3.html) belongs to the CS 3410 course staff at Cornell